IBM Cloud Docs

 3. Create a VPN connection.

-4. Configure your on-premises IPsec gateway enduring IKE policy, IPsec policy, and VPN connection parameters that are compatible.
+4. Configure your IPsec gateway enduring IKE policy, IPsec policy, and VPN connection parameters in your client-managed environment that are compatible.

-The next step is to configure your on-premises VPN gateway peer to connect to your IBM Cloud VPN Gateway for Power Virtual Server workspace.
+The next step is to configure your VPN gateway peer to connect in the client-managed environment to your IBM Cloud VPN Gateway for Power Virtual Server workspace.
 The configuration depends on the type of VPN gateway.
 See the following topics for details.

 Any configurations that are not listed in this section are not supported by Power Virtual Server.
-If you need a different configuration or predictable performance, you must opt for the configuration that is described in Site-to-site VPN connectivity with redundant VPN connections.
+If you need a different configuration or predictable performance, you must opt for the configuration that is described in Site-to-site VPN connectivity in VPC documentation with redundant VPN connections.

 Checking the status of the secure connection

-You can test the connection by doing a ping from a virtual server instance to a server in the on-premises network.
+You can test the connection by doing a ping from a virtual server instance to a server in the network in your client-managed environment.

 Creating IKE and IPsec policies